 - This product is designated for separate collection at an appropriate collection point.
-Do not dispose of as household waste. - helps conserve natural resources and prevent negative consequences for human health and the environment that might result from incorrect disposal. - For more information, contact the retailer or the local authorities in charge of waste management.
+Do not dispose of as household waste. - Separate collection and recycling For more information, contact the helps conserve natural resources and prevent negative consequences for human health and the environment that might result from incorrect disposal. - For more information, contact the retailer or the local authorities in charge of waste management.